solangegueiros/codio-bf/.guides/content/Token-interactions-1fa4/Get-an-NFT-7c92.md

 |||guidance
+## Get an NFT \- Mint an NFT Using A Block Explorer

 |||

-## Get an NFT \- Mint an NFT Using A Block Explorer
+## Mint an NFT Using A Block Explorer

 **Minting an NFT** means creating a unique token on a blockchain.
 The digital collectible is only stored on the blockchain after minting an NFT.